Just Epcot

-That was my dad’s last visit to Walt Disney World and he teared up talking about it decades later.
+That was my dad’s last visit to Walt Disney World.
+He teared up talking about it decades later.
 That just shows you the kind of impact a Disney vacation has on your psyche.

 I remember Epcot opening being a BIG DEAL.
-We’re spoiled these days with how Disney continually tops themselves (and so quickly!), constantly adding to their parks and with Disney Cruise Line and Adventures By Disney.
+We’re spoiled these days with how Disney continually tops themselves (and so quickly!).
+They constantly add to their parks and with Disney Cruise Line and Adventures By Disney.

 There really aren’t that many attractions or rides geared to small children at Epcot.
 However, it truly is a wonderful place to bring a baby or toddler.
 Though it’s almost twice as big as Magic Kingdom, Epcot is quieter, the pace is less busy, and strolling through the World Showcase (especially at night!) is a wonderful way to while away naptime or even bedtime with a heavy sleeper.

-Visiting Epcot with a baby is simply lovely.epcot with a baby, epcot with a toddler, epcot with kids
+Visiting Epcot with a baby is simply lovely.

 The Basics for Epcot with a Baby or Toddler: